basicallydan/danhough.com/_posts/2015-05-23-backbone-composition.markdown

 ---
 published: true
 layout: post
-title: Composition - not inheritance - in Backbone
+title: Composition (actually mixins) - not inheritance - in Backbone
 date_created: 23 May 2015
 location: London, UK
 comments: true
 description: The eternal struggle between composition and inheritance is coming to your browser.
 ---

-**EDIT:** Some friendly folks on Reddit pointed out that what I'm describing is a mixin pattern and **not** composition.
+**EDIT:** Some friendly folks on Reddit pointed out that what I'm describing is a **mixin** pattern and **not** composition.
 Somewhere along the line, my understanding was messed up and I got composition confused with mixins - I apologise.
 Anyway, keep that in mind when you read this article.
 Thanks.

 Inheritance is a concept that most software engineers are familiar with: Given a class or object, another object can "inherit" the properties of that class or object and extend them somehow.
 While this is usually associated with Object-Oriented Programming it's also a feature of JavaScript's prototype system.